WalletScrutiny/WalletScrutinyCom/_android/mw.org.freewallet.app.md

 providerReddit:

 redirect_from:
-  - /mw.org.freewallet.app/
-  - /posts/mw.org.freewallet.app/

 ---

 According to the description

 > In addition, the majority of cryptocurrency assets on the platform are stored in an offline vault.
 Your coins will be kept in cold storage with state of the art security protecting them.

-this is a custodial app.
+This is a custodial app.

 Our verdict: **not verifiable**.